Simon Helberg

 Actor, comedian, musician

-Simon Maxwell Helberg is an American actor and comedian whose work spans television, film and sketch comedy.
-He is widely known for portraying Howard Wolowitz on the CBS sitcom The Big Bang Theory from 2007 to 2019 and has received critical recognition for both television and film performances, including a Critics’ Choice Television Award for Best Supporting Actor in a Comedy Series and a Golden Globe nomination for his role in Florence Foster Jenkins.
+Simon Maxwell Helberg (born December 9, 1980) is an American actor, comedian, and musician.
+He is widely recognized for portraying Howard Wolowitz on the CBS sitcom The Big Bang Theory from 2007 to 2019, a role that earned him a Critics’ Choice Television Award for Best Supporting Actor in a Comedy Series.
+Helberg has built a versatile career across film and television, with standout performances in Florence Foster Jenkins and Annette, among other projects.

 Early Life and Background

-Simon Maxwell Helberg was born December 9, 1980, in Los Angeles, California, to actor Sandy Helberg and casting director Harriet Helberg.
-He was raised in a Jewish household and attended Crossroads School in Santa Monica, where he formed early creative connections with peers who later entered the entertainment industry.
+Simon Maxwell Helberg was born on December 9, 1980, in Los Angeles, California, United States.
+He is the son of actor Sandy Helberg and casting director Harriet Helberg.
+Growing up in a creative household in Los Angeles exposed him to the entertainment industry from an early age, shaping his interest in performance.

 Breakthrough (2007–2019)